-Since appearing in award-winning short film Never Alone in 2017, Megan Hughes is now one of the lead roles in popular children’s TV series The Worst Witch after joining in series two as Maud Spellbody and had the chance to attend the CBBC Summer Social meeting fans of the show and hosting ‘potions’ tutorials.
+Since appearing in award-winning short film Never Alone in 2017, Megan Hughes is now one of the lead roles in popular children’s TV series The Worst Witch after joining in Series 2 as Maud Spellbody and had the chance to attend the CBBC Summer Social meeting fans of the show and hosting ‘potions’ tutorials.
 Megan is also an ambassador for Secret Santa 365, which is run by her sister Courtney Hughes BEM BCAv and helps by delivering gifts to vulnerable people in Oxfordshire.
 Answering our questions in a break from a busy schedule, Megan says more about Never Alone, playing Maud Spellbody in The Worst Witch and her charity work.

 What’s the experience like filming for The Worst Witch?

 Absolutely amazing, I love it so much, it has taught me so much and I have made some lifelong friends.
 The crew are all so funny and the cast are just awesome.
 I just enjoy filming, it is super fun and enjoyable.

 How does it feel being part of a largely recognised franchise?